-Now that staying in is the new going out, do better than spending your weekend evenings endlessly scrolling Netflix searching for something decent.
-Instead, turn Saturday night into an entertainment event with a movie and dinner pairing.
+Staying in?
+Do better than spending the evening endlessly scrolling Netflix in a search for something decent.
+Instead, create an entertainment event with a movie and dinner pairing.

 We’ve auditioned five of the best flicks and feasts